leahkemp/documentation/diabetes_rna/running_smrnaseq_pipeline.md

 Tip: view the complete command output by changing to the process work dir and entering the command `cat .command.out`
 ```

 Could be related to [this issue](https://github.com/nf-core/rnaseq/issues/113).
-I'll try running in conda instead of containers
+I'll try running using conda instead of containers

 ```bash
 # With the hotfix, --protocol illumina will pass the AGATCGGAAGAGCACACG adapter